-- For more information on table views, see Working with Tables. - For more information on chart views, see Working with Charts. - For more information on crosstab views, see Working with Standard Crosstabs.
+- For more information on table views, see "Working with Tables" on page 115. - For more information on chart views, see "Working with Charts" on page 120. - For more information on crosstab views, see "Working with Standard Crosstabs" on page 133.